howlowck/ungen/README.md

 * `substitute`: subtitute("Hello World", "lo", "ping") -> `Helping World`
 * `concat`: concat("Hello ", "World", "!") -> `Hello World!`

+## Language Feature: Injection

+In some "languages", line comments are not allowed (like JSON) or not common (like Markdown), UnGen allows you to "inject" Ungen commands into those files before the parser processes the files.
+All you need to do is create a `.ungen` file in the same directory, and write your injection commands like so:

+`// UNGEN: inject file:<filename> on ln <line-number> '<ungen-command'`

+An example can be found in `examples/simple-nodejs/.ungen`

 ## Developer Notes
 * Run Test: `go test -timeout 30s -run ^TestLexer$ github.com/howlowck/ungen -v`